JoaoRotger/argus-monitor/README.md

-# 📌 System Monitor – VS Code Extension
+# 📌 Argus Monitor – VS Code Extension

 This is a Visual Studio Code extension that displays, in real time, information about your computer’s performance directly in the **status bar** of VS Code.